ghamza-blog/ghamza-blog.github.io/content/posts/rust-for-mobile-part-2-ios-glue.md

 ### Glue

-For the gluing part, we want to import `libc` and `exa_core` and with the help of `ffi_helpers` we can convert back and forth from rust types to c types and then use `greet`'s result and return it.
+For the gluing part, we want to import `libc` and `exa_core` and with the help of `ffi_helpers` we can convert back and forth between C and Rust types.

 ```rust {hl_lines=["5-19"],linenostart=1}
 mod error;